Best Mayan Ruins in Mexico: Tulum, el Rey and two more you CAN’T MISS

 Planning your visit to the Yucatan Mayan Ruins

 Most people visiting the Yucatan will be staying in one of the larger tourist areas, such as Cancun, Playa del Carmen or Tulum.
 As you make your decision about where to stay, consider the following activities that you’ll want to be close to: the Yucatan Mayan ruins of Mexico, the beaches, or the cenotes.
 There are spots that all three intersect or are very close, so choosing what’s most important to you will help determine where you’ll stay.
+If you don’t have a car, check out this great article explaining how to get from Cancun to Tulum.

 You’ll find beaches all along the Caribbean side of the Yucatan and most are picture perfect, but to find the ideal spot that puts you close to endless opportunities for exploring ruins and more is tricky.
 Playa del Carmen is the most centrally located place to stay and there is plenty of fun and wonderful food to be had there, so that’s my top pick for a home base when you’re touring the Peninsula, particularly if you’re planning to visit the best Yucatan ruins.